alexpichel/okb-gatsby/content/posts/2016-05-20--impact-of-crime-maps-on-public-perceptions/index.md

 #### RESEARCH DESIGN

 Violent crime data for Portland were used to create dot and density maps for a police precinct in a fictitious city.
 Participants were then recruited from Portland State University students (N = 161) and a Community List-serve maintained by the Office of Neighborhood Involvement (112).
-Each participant was randomly assigned to one of the following six conditions: 1) low crime – aggregate count map, 2) high crime – aggregate count map, 3) low crime – dot map, 4) high crime – dot map, 5) low crime – density map, or 6) high crime – density map.
+Each participant was randomly assigned to one of the following six conditions:
+1. low crime – aggregate count map
+2. high crime – aggregate count map
+3. low crime – dot map
+4. high crime – dot map
+5. low crime – density map, or
+6. high crime – density map

 People were asked to imagine that they live in the given police precinct.
 After reviewing their assigned crime map the participants answered questions about safety, confidence in the police, trust in their neighbors, etc.

 ## ![Outcome Icon](https://github.com/google/material-design-icons/raw/master/action/1x_web/ic_view_list_black_48dp.png "Outcome") Outcome